GonzaloGarciaContreras/Jupyter-Workspace/README.md

 - One account option: For investing, Robinhood supports only individual taxable accounts (brokerage account).

-- Customer support:  Robinhood's customer support is almost exclusively done through email.
+- Customer support/service  Robinhood's customer support is almost exclusively done through email.
 The company does not publish a phone number.

-It does have a useful and well-organized help center online, and the website is easy to navigate and transparent.
+- Education and Risk Management tools

 ### Why do you think that offering this product or service would benefit the company?

-- For most investors, investing through a taxable brokerage account should come only after they have invested 10% to 15% of their income for retirement in a tax-advantaged account like a 401(k) or IRA.
+- Customer support:  Robinhood's customer support is almost exclusively done through email.
+For the type of clients / users they have, I think it would be a good service that could be a mix of robotization and consultation

+- Education and Risk Management tools: Robinhood faced controversy in June 2020 after student Alexander E. Kearns (20 years old), University of Nebraska, committed suicide after seeing a negative cash balance of U.S. ~$700k in his Robinhood trading account.
-* What technologies would this additional product or service utilize?

-* Why are these technologies appropriate for your solution?
+### What technologies would this additional product or service utilize?
+Why are these technologies appropriate for your solution?

+- Artificial Intelligence, Machine Learning, Deep Learning, Mobile App, Chatbot app

+### ***Resources***
 - https://en.wikipedia.org/wiki/Robinhood_(company) (Wikipedia page)
 - https://about.robinhood.com/
 - https://www.bloomberg.com/news/features/2018-02-08/brokerage-app-robinhood-thinks-bitcoinbelongs-in-your-retirement-plan (tales of the growth of RobinHood, including comparison with